GuhanSelvam/SalesAnalysis_SQL_PowerBI/README.md

 Products
 Transactions
 SQL queries for data cleaning and exploration
-Data acquired is cleansed using SQL queries here. click here to view code
+Data acquired is cleansed using SQL queries here.

 Analysis using SQL
 Click here to view code Queries: